GimleDigital/Value-at-Risk/README.md

 the book "Value at Risk - Theory and Practice" (2nd edition) by Glyn A. Holton can be resolved by programming in the Scala language.
-The ScalaNLP Breeze library is used for matrix algebra and basic statistics, whereas some solutions also involves the usage of Apache Spark.
+The ScalaNLP Breeze library is used for matrix algebra and basic statistics, whereas some solutions also make use of Apache Spark.

 The repository is structured in the same way as the book, which is available online at https://www.value-at-risk.net/